tech-srl/Nero/README.md

 ```
 For example: "gcc-5__Ou__cssc__sccs".

-Note that the indexing process might take several hours, and some of its results depend on the timeout value selected for procedure indexing (controlled by `--index-timeout` with the default of 30 minutes).
+Some notes on the indexing process and its results:
+1. The indexing process might take several hours.
 We recommend running it on a machine with multiple CPU-cores and adequate RAM.
+1. The number of procedures created might depend on the timeout value selected for procedure indexing (controlled by `--index-timeout` with the default of 30 minutes).
-Procedure indexing will also stop if more than 1000 unique CFG paths are extracted.
+1. Procedures containing features not supported by the indexing engine (e.g., vector operations) or CFGs with more than 1000 unique CFG paths will not be indexed.
+1. The created representations might have some minor discrepancies when compared with those published in zenodo.
+These include JSON field ordering and formating.
+These discrepancies are the result of porting this prototype to Python3 towards its publication.

-To change the path to the IDA-PRO installation use `--idal64-path`.
+1. To change the path to the IDA-PRO installation use `--idal64-path`.

 #### Filter and collect